qdu-bioinfo/parallel-meta-suite/README.md

 # Installation guide

-Due to size limitations of GitHub repositories, this repository does not include the database.
+Due to size limitations of GitHub repositories, this repository does not include the reference database.
 Please use the following link to download PMS instead of directly cloning the repository.

 The latest released package(version 3.7.2):